I've worked in a variety of hands-on professions and love to write about topics that can save readers from needless expenses.

 Diagnosing Spark Plug Problems

-- Analyze Your Exhaust -- You don't need to take your car into a smog center to do this.
+You don't need to take your car into a smog center to do this.
 All you need to do is stand behind the vehicle while it's running at idle and get a scent of it to see if there's any smell of unburnt fuel in the air.
 If you have a faulty or fouled spark plug, then one of your cylinders isn't going to combust properly, leaving the fuel in the chamber unburnt.
 This same fuel will be pushed out of the tail pipe and should leave the scent of unburnt fuel in the air, which you should be able to detect.
-Please don't stick your nose in the tail pipe, and don't breathe your exhaust in deeply into your lungs.
+Please don't stick your nose in the tail pipe, and don't breathe the exhaust deeply into your lungs.
 Just try to get a scent of the exhaust.

-- Take Your Car to Your Local Auto Parts Store -- Your local NAPA or other auto parts store should be able to plug a diagnostic tool into your car which will be able to give them a code and a readout on your engine.
+Your local NAPA or other auto parts store should be able to plug a diagnostic tool into your car which will be able to give them a code and a readout on your engine.
 If one or more of your cylinders is consistently misfiring, the diagnostic tool should be able to detect it and give a code for which cylinder is misfiring.
 This will be a very strong indication that you're having spark plug problems with that cylinder.
-Misfiring doesn't always indicate spark plug problems however, which you should be aware of.
+Misfiring doesn't always indicate it, however, which you should be aware of.
 But one of the main causes of misfiring is a faulty spark plug.

-- Carbon Buildup -- Just like oil can cause a spark plug to go bad, so can carbon buildup.
+Just like oil can cause a spark plug to go bad, so can carbon buildup.
 Instead of an oily look, sooty carbon deposits have a dry and black look to them.
 So if you're looking at your spark plug yourself, that can help make the determination as to what specific problem you might be having.
 Carbon buildup can be caused by a number of factors.
-A cracked distributor case, dirty fuel injectors, improper fuel/air mixture, clogged air filter element, to name a few can cause carbon to build up on spark plugs and quickly cause spark plug problems.
+A cracked distributor case, dirty fuel injectors, improper fuel/air mixture, and clogged air filter element, to name a few can cause carbon to build up on spark plugs and quickly cause problems.